Advising and Support for PHSC Majors

 Transfer students

-- receive an email (to your UMD Terpmail) during the first month of your first semester with instructions
+1. follow the instructions in the email sent to your UMD Terpmail during the first month of your first semester enrolled at UMD

-- schedule and attend a live workshop with a Public Health Science advisor to review your plans for college and beyond
+4. attend a live group meeting with a Public Health Science advisor to review your plans for college and beyond

 2. Student-Athletes